akb825/DeepSea/README.md

 * [Core](modules/Core/Core/README.md): Core functionality including logging, debugging, memory managment, threading, and Streams.
 See Core for general notes about the object and memory model used throughout all modules.
 * [Math](modules/Math/README.md): Math structures and functions used throughout DeepSea.
-* [Geometry](modules/Geometry/README.md): (Optional) Geometry classes typically used in graphics applications.
+* [Geometry](modules/Geometry/README.md): Geometry classes typically used in graphics applications.
 This will be built with the graphics libraries.
 * [Render](modules/Render/Render/README.md): Interface to the rendering engine.
 This provides the interface that will be implemented for various system graphics APIs.
 * [RenderMock](modules/Render/RenderMock/README.md): Mock implementation of the Render library, used for unit tests.
 * [RenderOpenGL](modules/Render/RenderOpenGL/README.md): OpenGL implementation of the Render library.
 This supports both desktop OpenGL and OpenGL ES.